Shrina & Angat - Finding the One - Wedding Slideshow

 Beautifully dressed in colorful, traditional attire, Shrina was escorted down the aisle to the Mandap by her maternal uncles.
 Upon arrival, the bride's father takes her hand and leads her into the Mandap.
 The ceremony to give away the bride is called Kanta Daan and Hastamilap, which is considered the most magnificent offering a bride's parents can make.
 Here, the bride's family gives her away to the groom and his family, entrusting them with one of their most precious treasures.

 When the couple is at the Mandap, they are separated by the Antarpat, a curtain that is lowered once the Priest invokes a special prayer.
-At this time, the couple exchange fresh flower garlands, signifying the acceptance of one another, and to pledge their respect for one another as partners for life.
+At this time, the couple exchange fresh flower garlands, signifying the acceptance of one another, and pledging their respect for one another as partners for life.
 The ritual is called Jaimala and it is marked by the beauty of the colors and the significance of the ceremony.

 Then, it is time for the Mangalpheras.
 The couple circles the holy fire four times with their wedding scarves tied together.
 The four circles symbolize the four primary human goals of Dharma, Artha, Karma, and Moksha.
 These first steps mark the beginning of their lives together as both their families gather around them to celebrate.
 The bride and groom must also take seven steps together, representing their vows and promises they make to each other.